 Though all cases vary and none is predictive, Jessamyn’s experience includes:

-- Second-chaired a Hatch-Waxman matter on behalf of Pfizer in connection with the anti-cancer agent, Sutent® in which the District of Delaware Court ruled in Pfizer’s favor, and the Court of Appeals for the Federal Circuit affirmed the decision on appeal.
+- Represented Pfizer in the District of Delaware in a Hatch-Waxman patent matter relating to the anti-cancer agent, Sutent®.
+Sutent® sells more than $1 billion worldwide annually.
+It is the most prescribed oral metastatic renal cell carcinoma (advanced kidney cancer) product in the United States.
+The District of Delaware Court ruled in Pfizer’s favor, and the Court of Appeals for the Federal Circuit affirmed the decision on appeal.

-- Represented MedImmune in a dispute against PDL BioPharma in which MedImmune won summary judgment invalidating a key biotechnology patent held by PDL and further obtained a $92.5 million settlement from PDL.
+- Represented MedImmune in a dispute against PDL BioPharma in which MedImmune won summary judgment invalidating a key biotechnology patent (the “Queen patent”) held by PDL and further obtained a $92.5 million settlement from PDL.